American Crossword Puzzle Tournament

 Now you can take part in the American Crossword Puzzle Tournament — and find out how you'd score — from your own home!

 1. On Your Computer: Solve the puzzles online on the weekend of the tournament, or at anytime throughout the year.
-Standings of online competitors are constantly updated.
-Click here for details.
+Details to follow.